 Ashwagandha: Combination with other plants

 Ashwagandha can be combined with many plants, due to its numerous broad virtues.
-Ashwagandha is particularly effective with Rhodiola (nervous balance, concentration, endurance), but also with Ginseng, Tribulus, Maca (libido, aphrodisiac, nervous balance, vitality), and also has an excellent synergy with Griffonia simplicifolia (sleep, deep depression, stress) and Harpagophytum (very powerful natural anti-inflammatory, tendinitis, joint pain).
+Ashwagandha is particularly effective with Rhodiola (nervous balance, concentration, endurance), but also a very good association with Ginseng, Tribulus, Maca (libido, aphrodisiac, nervous balance, vitality), and also has an excellent synergy with Griffonia simplicifolia (sleep, deep depression, stress) and Harpagophytum (very powerful natural anti-inflammatory, tendinitis, joint pain).
 Ashwagandha is also good with Ginkgo Biloba (blood circulation, concentration, Alzheimer’s disease, Parkinson’s disease), Goji Berry (anti-ageing, fatigue, sleep), Eleutherococcus (fatigue, convalescence, sport) Pfaffia paniculata (general balance, health), Eucalyptus, Thyme (antiseptic, antiviral, antibacterial), digestion and insomnia (Camomile, Valerian, Meadowsweet), Cannabis and Hops (nervousness, difficult in disengaging, painful periods), Turmeric, Liquorice and Lemon Balm (digestion, ulcers, excess stomach acid).

 Copyright © 2012 MR GINSENG.COM – All rights reserved.